supermacro/pg-pubsub/README.md

 > Twilio: sending sms
 ```

-This is because this example, hooks up a subscriber inside the node runtime for all `sms` messages coming from PostgreSQL.
+This is because this example hooks up a subscriber inside the node runtime for all `sms` messages coming from PostgreSQL.

 ## Connecting to the db